 It’d be cool if there were a more egalitarian approach to Walt Disney World offering nights in the Cinderella Castle Suite on a regular basis, such as the random giveaways like during the Year of a Million Dreams.
 It was always incredibly exciting to see someone who was randomly selected return from their trip and post about it.
 You couldn’t help but feel happy for the winners, albeit with just a bit of good-natured jealousy.

 What would YOU pay to spend a night here (assuming no budgetary limitations)?
 Do you wish that Walt Disney World bring back random, daily giveaways of the Cinderella Castle Suite?
-Think it could happen for the 50th Anniversary?
+Think it could happen for the company’s 100th Anniversary?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!